Royal Burgers' Zoo

 Royal Burgers' Zoo (Koninklijke Burgers' Zoo) is a 45 ha zoo in Arnhem, Netherlands, and is one of the biggest zoos in the country.
-Arnhem is a city that lies within the Veluwe, a nature park in the east of the Netherlands.
+Arnhem is a city that lies partially in the Veluwe, a nature park in the east of the Netherlands.
 The zoo is popular with both Dutch and German people, and receives about 1 million visitors annually.
 It was founded by Johan Burgers in 1913.

 The zoo is a member of the Dutch Zoo Federation (NVD), the European Association of Zoos and Aquaria (EAZA), the International Species Information System (ISIS), and the World Association of Zoos and Aquariums (WAZA).

 Ecodisplays

-The zoo has 8 theme sites called ecodisplays (ecological display):
+The zoo has eight themed sites called ecodisplays (ecological display):